kriasoft/react-starter-kit/docs/getting-started.md

 ├── /docs/                      # Documentation files for the project ├── /node_modules/              # 3rd-party libraries and utilities
-├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /components/            # React components
+├── /src/                       # The source code of the application │   ├── /components/            # React components
-│   ├── /constants/             # Constants (action types etc.)
+│   ├── /content/               # Static pages like About Us, Privacy Policy etc.
-│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions │   ├── /data/                  # GraphQL server schema │   ├── /decorators/            # Higher-order React components
+│   ├── /core/                  # Core framework and utility functions
-│   ├── /public/                # Static files which are copied into the /build/public folder
+│   ├── /data/                  # GraphQL server schema and data models │   ├── /public/                # Static files which are copied into the /build/public folder
 │   ├── /routes/                # Page/screen components along with the routing information
-│   ├── /stores/                # Stores contain the application state and logic │   ├── /views/                 # Express.js views for index and error pages
+│   ├── /views/                 # Express.js views (templates) for index and error pages
 │   ├── /client.js              # Client-side startup script
 │   ├── /config.js              # Global application settings
-│   ├── /routes.js              # Universal (isomorphic) application routes
 │   └── /server.js              # Server-side startup script
-├── /tools/                     # Build automation scripts and utilities │   ├── /lib/                   # Library for utility snippets
+├── /test/                      # Unit and end-to-end tests ├── /tools/                     # Build automation scripts and utilities │   ├── /lib/                   # Library for utility snippets
 │   ├── /build.js               # Builds the project from source to output (build) folder